19hours/sg-statutes/Acts/Stamp Duties Act.md

 For every dollar of the next $180,000

 For every dollar exceeding $360,000

+(ii)

+where the conveyance is executed on or after 20 February 2018

+The sum of the following:

+For every dollar of the first $180,000

+For every dollar of the next $180,000

+For every dollar of the next $640,000

+For every dollar exceeding $1,000,000

 (b)

 (c)

-Market value of the underlying property of the PHE under paragraph (b) of the definition of “underlying property” in section 23(21)
+Market value of the underlying property of the PHE under paragraph (b) of the definition of “underlying property” in section 23(21) —

+(i)

+where the conveyance is executed before 20 February 2018

 The sum of the following: